What Happens if You Get Caught Driving Without Insurance?

 bankruptcy icon

-You'll face bankruptcy or financial distress if you can't pay for damages or injuries.
-The other party may also sue you for damages, which can lead to more expenses in the form of legal fees and other costs.
-Not having insurance after an accident can cost a lot more than the cost of a cheap full coverage insurance policy.
+If you get into an accident without car insurance, you'll face bankruptcy or financial distress if you can't pay for damages or injuries.
+The other party may also sue you for damages, leading to more expenses in legal fees and other costs.
+Not having insurance after an accident can cost far more than a cheap full coverage insurance policy.

 How Much Car Insurance Do You Need to Drive?